Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Conclusion

-Under certain conditions, the proposed schemes are seen to outperform conventional information compression algorithms, by up to a remarkable 40\% difference in the achieved objective function, when being imposed with (very) tight constraint on the communication rate.
-The introduced information compression schemes can have a substantial impact in many communication applications, e.g. device to device communications, where the ultimate goal of communication is not a reliable transfer of information between two ends but is to acquire information which is useful to improve an achievable team objective.
-In particular, our scheme is of more relevance to scenarios where observation process which is to be compressed is generated by an MDP and is not an i.i.d process.
-Since the computational complexity of Q-learning is order of $|\mathcal{S} \times \mathcal{M}|$ time complexity \cite{azar2011speedy}, addition of one single agent in the rendezvous problem will multiply the complexity of the centralized training by $N^2 |\mathcal{M}|$ - where $N^2$ is the total number of grids in the grid world.
-This becomes a hurdle for the scalablity of SAIC to high number of agents.
-Accordingly, improving the scalablity of the algorithm as well as considering non-symmetric variable rate constraints for the same problem can be useful avenues to extend the applicability of the introduced schemes.
+To maximize the system's expected return, we could show analytically, how one can disentangle the TODC from the control problem - given the possibility of a centralized training phase.
+Our analytical studies confirm that despite the separation of the TODC and control problems, we can ensure very little compromise on the MAS's average return - compared with the jointly optimal control and quantization.
+Since the computational complexity of Q-learning in the centralized training phase is order of $|\Omega^n \times \mathcal{M}^n|$ time complexity \cite{azar2011speedy}, the addition of one single agent will multiply the complexity of the centralized training by $|\Omega \times \mathcal{M}|$.
+Thus, the complexity of the centralized training phase becomes a hurdle for the scalability of SAIC to a high number of agents. \textcolor{Mycolor3}{ Accordingly, improving the scalability of the algorithm as well as extending the results for non-symmetric variable bit-budgets can be useful avenues to improve the applicability of the proposed schemes.}

 { } \appendices